 All certificates are open admission.
 Students interested in professional or personal growth must be 18 years or older and have a high school diploma or equivalent.

 Yes, adult international students are welcome to join the certificate program.
 However, there is no residential option and certificate students do not qualify for F-1 visa status.

 All certificates begin with the Core: study in the fundamental skills of drawing, design, color, digital and other technique building.
 This is followed by the Concentration: study in specific disciplines (such as graphic design, painting, interactive design, illustration, etc.).
 Core study is a requirement of every certificate – providing a sound base for subsequent learning in specific disciplines and we highly recommend students complete the the Core level before moving on to the Concentration level.
 Completion of both levels is required to earn a certificate.
 While each certificate has a slightly different set of core courses, a student is able to go into any certificate once they have completed the core level.
 It is recommended that courses in the certificate be taken sequentially according to the curriculum guides.

+Prerequisites are courses that provide skills and learning outcomes necessary to progress to a higher level course.
 Most courses in the Concentration levels have prerequisites.
-We encourage you to pay attention to the listed prerequisite so that you can learn effectively and contribute to the classroom community more productively.
+We strongly encourage you to abide by all listed prerequisites so that you can learn effectively and contribute to the classroom community more productively.

 Yes, you may take courses that apply to a certificate program for up to a year before submitting your Certificate Application to a certificate program.
 All courses in the certificate Core apply, and that may be a good place to start.
 If you aren’t sure, please contact our staff in advance of enrolling in courses to ensure that they apply.